N. Ram: Journalism and career

 Ram began his career in The Hindu in 1977 under the editorship of his uncle G. Kasturi.
 He served as an associate editor of the newspaper till the retirement of Kasturi in 1991.
 In between, he served as the Washington correspondent for two years, 1980–1982.

 Ram became famous as a journalist with his exposé of the Bofors Scandal during the reign of former prime minister of India Rajiv Gandhi.
 Despite tremendous pressure from the Rajiv Gandhi administration to stop the Bofors series, he refused to cave in.
 This brought him in loggerheads with G. Kasturi as well as the other members of the Kasturi family.
 As a result, when Kasturi stepped down in 1991, Ram's younger brother N. Ravi was brought in as the editor of The Hindu and Ram was "shunted out" to Frontline, the fortnightly magazine of The Hindu Group.

-Prior to his position as the editor-in-chief of the Hindu daily, Ram had served as the editor of Frontline magazine and Sportstar between 1991 and 2003.
+Prior to his position as the editor-in-chief of The Hindu, Ram had served as the editor of Frontline magazine and Sportstar between 1991 and 2003.

 Towards the end of a bitter family feud, Ram stepped down as editor-in-chief and publisher of The Hindu group on 19 January 2012.
-In consequence, Siddharth Varadarajan, editor, The Hindu, succeeded him, with effect from 19 January 2012, as editor of The Hindu responsible for the selection of news under the Press and Registration of Books (PRB) Act of 1867.
+Siddharth Varadarajan, editor of The Hindu, succeeded him, with effect from 19 January 2012, as editor of The Hindu responsible for the selection of news under the Press and Registration of Books (PRB) Act of 1867.
 D. Sampathkumar, editor, Business Line, R. Vijaya Sankar, editor, Frontline, and Nirmal Shekar, editor, Sportstar, took over, with effect from 19 January 2012, as editors responsible for the selection of news under the Press and Registration of Books (PRB) Act of 1867 in these Group publications.
 K. Balaji, managing director of Kasturi & Sons Ltd., the public limited company that brings out The Hindu group of publications, succeeded Mr. Ram as publisher of all the group publications.
-Subsequent to changes in the Editorial & Business of 'The Hindu' on 21 October 2013, Ram has become chairman of Kasturi & Sons Limited and publisher of 'The Hindu' and group publications.
+Subsequent to changes in the Editorial & Business of The Hindu on 21 October 2013, Ram has become chairman of Kasturi & Sons Limited and publisher of The Hindu and group publications.

 During his younger days, Ram also started a journal called Radical Review, with his friends, P. Chidambaram and Prakash Karat.